huzefaMD/ai/PromptEngineering/Lesson2.md

 Generic answer Surface-level advice Cautious & broad One perspective
 - WITH role -
 Specialist answer Deep domain expertise Confident & specific Expert perspective

+**The model doesn't change - but the lens it uses to respond completely transforms**